MHADA to pull up landlord for obstructing repair work

-A day after MiD DAY reported on how the owner of Morarji Velji building in Chira Bazaar was obstructing the much-needed urgent repair work, officials visited the site and decided to initiate action against the landlord
+A day after MiD DAY reported on how the owner of a building in South Mumbai's Chira Bazaar was obstructing urgent repair work, officials visited the site and decided to initiate action against the landlord

 Tenants of the Morarji Velji building in Chira Bazaar have some relief coming their way.
 Officials of Maharashtra Housing and Area Development Authority (MHADA) have decided to pursue their case and get repair work done on the dilapidated structure.